A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage

-\textbf{Subdifferentials of convex functions.} Here we will introduce some notation and we will recall some facts.
-For more details, the interested reader may refer to \cite[][Proposition 2.16, p.
-47]{brezis1973}.
-Let $(S,\Sigma, \omega)$ a positive finite measure space and $H$ be a Hilbert space.
-Then, a proper, convex, and lower semicontinuous function $\phi : H \to (-\infty,+\infty]$ induces a proper, convex, and lower semicontinuous function $\Phi$ over $L^2(S;H)$ in a natural way, defining
+\textbf{Subdifferentials of convex functions.} Here, we will introduce some notation and recall some facts about a class of maximal monotone operators.
+Given a proper, convex, and lower semicontinuous function $\phi : \RR \to (-\infty,+\infty]$, its realisation in $L^2(\Omega)$ is a proper, convex, and lower semicontinuous function $\Phi: L^2(\Omega) \to (-\infty,+\infty]$ defined naturally as